op-eyee/tester/README.md

 - [x] Through it internal structure of code is altered.
 - [x] Its results are improved maintainability, code readability and reduced complexity.
-- [ ] There should be special and distinct Sprints called “Refactoring Sprint” to do Refactoring with focus every a few Sprints.
+- [ ] There should be special and distinct Sprints called "Refactoring Sprint" to do Refactoring with focus every a few Sprints.
 - [ ] Through it external behavior of code is altered.

 ### When the Product Owner can see the Development Team work?